ArasLabs/kanban-like-task-management/README.md

 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request
+5. Submit a pull request.

 For more information on contributing to this project, another Aras Labs project, or any Aras Community project, shoot us an email at araslabs@aras.com.